silnrsi/font-payap-lanna/documentation/source/resources.md

 These fonts do not include keyboards or other software for entering text.
 To type the symbols in these fonts use the keyboarding systems provided in your OS or use a separate utility.
 SIL’s [Keyman](https://keyman.com/) provides keyboards for over 2000 languages and works on all major desktop and mobile platforms.
 For information on other keyboarding options see the overview at [Keyboard Systems Overview (ScriptSource)](https://scriptsource.org/entry/ytr8g8n6sw).

-See [Character set support](charset.md) for details of the Unicode characters supported by these fonts.
+See [Character set support](charset.md) for details of the Unicode support provided by these fonts.

 ## Rendering and application support

-These fonts support both OpenType and Graphite shaping.
-The Graphite shaping should be correct if the application supports Graphite.
-OpenType shaping might have some issues, but will work for the most part on more applications than currently support Graphite.
+These fonts currently support only Graphite shaping.
+OpenType code is in development but requires changes to external shaping engines.
+When those changes become mainstream an OpenType version will be released.

 ## Web fonts